HOME ABOUT OUR CLUB JOIN US LOCATIONS GRADINGS CONTACT MEMBER LOGIN

 Samurai studied unarmed combat as part of their training.
 However there weren't any schools which studied just unarmed combat, it was instead part of the kenjutsu schools broader curriculum.

-This comprises of four area's of study: kihon (solo basic techniques), kata (solo and partnered prearranged forms), kumite (free sparring) and tameshiwari (test breaking of boards).
+This comprises of five area's of study: kihon (solo basic techniques), kata (solo prearranged forms), kumite (sparring), jiyu waza (free grappling/throwing) and tameshiwari (test breaking of boards).

 JOIN US